First known occurrence prime gaps

 If position 14 is a "?" (classification code "C??"),

-the bounding integers are strong probable primes, but the interior
+the bounding integers are probable primes (primes or base-2 pseudoprimes),

-integers of the gap have not been verified all composite to the
+but the interior integers of the gap have not been verified all composite

 significant possibility that such a gap may in fact be smaller in